dhargitai/lattixiq/docs/architecture/1-high-level-architecture.md

 ## Technical Summary:

-This project will be a modern, serverless fullstack application built on Next.js and hosted on Vercel.
-User authentication and data persistence will be managed by Supabase, leveraging its Postgres database with Row-Level Security for data isolation.
-The frontend will be a responsive single-page application built with shadcn/ui and Tailwind CSS.
-AI-powered personalization for roadmap generation and journal analysis will be handled via the Vercel AI SDK.
-Stripe will be integrated for premium subscription payments.
-This architecture is designed for scalability, rapid development, and a seamless developer experience.
+This project is a modern, serverless fullstack application built on Next.js and hosted on Vercel.
+LattixIQ provides personalized mental models learning through AI-powered roadmap generation, IF-THEN planning systems, and reflection analysis.
+User authentication and data persistence are managed by Supabase with Postgres and Row-Level Security.
+The frontend is a responsive application built with shadcn/ui and Tailwind CSS.
+AI integration via Vercel AI SDK handles semantic matching of user goals to mental models, personalized content generation, and reflection pattern analysis.
+Stripe provides premium subscription management.
+This architecture enables scalable, personalized learning experiences with rapid development capabilities.

 ### **High-Level Architecture Diagram:**